wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

 - **Endpoint level**: monitoring cloud instances or virtual machines using the lightweight :ref:`Wazuh security agent <wazuh_agent>`.

 - **Cloud infrastructure level**: monitoring cloud services and activity by collecting and analyzing data from the provider API.
-Amazon AWS, Microsoft Azure, Google Cloud Platform and GitHub are supported.
+Amazon AWS, Microsoft Azure, Office 365, Google Cloud Platform and GitHub are supported.

 Amazon Web Services
 -------------------